awsandy/aws2tf/README.md

 ### KMS:

-Can fail if your login/SPN doesn't have acccess to the KeyVault
+Can fail if your login doesn't have acccess to KMS

 ### S3 Buckets

-Can fail if your login/SPN doesn't have acccess to the KeyVault used for encryption.
+Can fail if your login/SPN doesn't have acccess to the KMS used for encryption.
-Can also fail if resource locks are in place